 [Editor’s Note: we’re publishing today’s article to coincide with ISM’s 100th annual conference that is currently being held in sunny Phoenix, Arizona.
 Andrew Bartolini and I are in attendance with Andrew presenting this morning at 10:45.
 If you’re at the conference, we invite you to his presentation or just say hi when you see us.]

-Much has been written about Millennials – the generation of students and workers who were born between 1982 and 2000 (full disclosure: I am one of them) – and most of it hasn’t been very favorable.
-According to the mainstream media, this generation has a reputation for being entitled, pampered, self-involved, and self-indulgent.
+Much has been written about Millennials – the generation of students and workers that were born between 1980 and 1995 (full disclosure: I am one of them) — and most of it hasn’t been very favorable.
+According to the mainstream media (and ornery relatives), this generation has a reputation for being entitled, pampered, self-involved, and self-indulgent.
 They’re a group that is afraid of hard work and quick to leave one job for the next.